MarcQueralt/wp-nester/README.md

 Versions
 --------

-Currently only tested with WordPress 3.6.
+Currently only tested with WordPress 3.6 and 3.8.1.

 Acknowledgements